Board of Commissioners

 Charlie Paris - Chairman

-Charlie Paris was elected to the Chairman position on January 1, 2015 and then re-elected for a second term beginning January 1, 2019 and ending December 31, 2022.
+He was initially elected to the Chairman position on January 1, 2015 and then re-elected for a second time for the term of January 1, 2019 through December 31, 2022.

-Karleen Ferguson was elected to the Post 2 Commissioner position for the term beginning January 1, 2019 and ending December 31, 2022.
+John Marshall was elected to the Post 2 Commissioner position for the term beginning January 1, 2023 and ending December 31, 2026.

 The Gilmer County Board of Commissioners consists of a three person government body that is made up of two Post Commissioners and a Chairman.
 All three seats are elected county-at-large (not by district or zone).
 The Commissioner positions are essentially the local legislative branch, Post Commissioners work as part-time officials whose voting powers include county policy, spending and taxation rates.
 The Chairman position is a full-time official who serves as the county manager or county administrator.
 The Chairman presides over the Board of Commissioners meetings and has full voting rights and obligations.
 As the Chief Executive of the county government, the Chairman is responsible for the day to day operations of various county departments and employment decisions that are not otherwise reserved for the Board as a whole or otherwise the responsibility of other elected officials, such as Sheriff, Tax Commissioner, Clerk of Court or Judicial offices.